gbouras13/hybracter/README.md

 hybracter is designed for assembling many bacterial isolate genomes using the embarassingly parallel power of HPC and Snakemake profiles.
 It is designed for applications where you have a number of isolates with ONT long reads and optionally matched paired end short reads for polishing.

 If you are looking for the best possible manual bacterial assembly on few isolates, definitely use [Trycyler](https://github.com/rrwick/Trycycler) - though I would recommend using [Unicycler](https://github.com/rrwick/Unicycler) or my own program [plassembler](https://github.com/gbouras13/plassembler) separately to assemble plasmids if you are especially interested in those.

-In general, if you haven't, you should also read Ryan's [tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and [preprint](https://preprints.scielo.org/index.php/scielo/preprint/view/5053/version/5357).
+In general, if you haven't, you should also read Ryan Wick's [tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905).

 If you are looking for an automated program for bacterial assembly on isolates one at a time, particuarly if you are familiar with [Shovill](https://github.com/tseemann/shovill), you can also use [Dragonflye](https://github.com/rpetit3/dragonflye).
-Dragonflye shares much of the same functionality as hybracter but with some differences, particularly in the way it handles the chromosome vs plasmid assembly.
+Dragonflye shares much of the same functionality as hybracter but with some differences, particularly in the way it handles the chromosome vs plasmid assembly & completeness.

-For now I would recommend running hybracter on Linux machines, as medaka (ONT's long read polisher) is not supported on MacOS.
+For now I would recommend running hybracter on Linux machines (ideally a cluster), as medaka (ONT's long read polisher) is not supported on MacOS.

 Pipeline
 ==========